 Lamb:

-- Remove the fat layer from the leg of the lamb.
+- Remove the fat layer from the leg of the lamb.3.5 - 4 lbs bone-in lamb leg

 - Debone lamb: Use a sharp boning knife.
 Cut straight down the length of the leg.
 Cut away the meat from the bone, trying to leave as little meat on the bone as possible.
 Get the knife tip under the bone and cut towards a joint.
 When you reach the joint, cut the meat around it to loosen it from the joint.
 Repeat in the other direction (towards the other joint).
 Cut around it and remove the bone.

 - Chop the meat: First, remove the hard connective tissues found where the joints were.
-Next, chop the meat into 1.5 inches/ 4 cm chunks.
+Chop the meat into 1.5 inches/ 4 cm chunks.

 - Pat the cubes dry with a paper towel.

-- Season lamb: Place them into a large bowl, and sprinkle them with flour, salt, and pepper.2 tablespoon flour + ¾ teaspoon salt + ½ teaspoon pepper
+- Season lamb: Place them into a large bowl, and sprinkle them with flour, salt, and pepper.2 tablespoons all-purpose flour + ยพ teaspoon fine sea salt + ยฝ teaspoon ground black pepper

 - Brown the meat in batches: Heat 1 tablespoon of oil in a large heavy-bottom pan or Dutch oven.
 Fry the lamb chunks in 3-4 batches depending on the pan size; the pan should not be overcrowded.
 This will take 4-5 minutes per batch; keep turning the pieces in the pan so that they can brown all over.
-Add more oil when necessary between the batches.2 tablespoon oil, divided between the batches
+Add more oil when necessary between the batches.2 tablespoons vegetable oil

 - Transfer the meat to the slow cooker.